 Protecting Your Family from Zika and West Nile Virus

 Protecting your family from Zika and West Nile Virus may mean paying more attention to preventing mosquitoes.
-This particularly true if you have standing water on your property or you have to use citronella candles and bug spray because of the mosquito density in your area.
+This is particularly true if you have standing water on your property or you have to use citronella candles and bug spray because of the mosquito density in your area.

 An important step in protecting your family from these viruses is making sure there are no puddles or areas of standing water around your home.
 Unless the water is part of a swimming pool or a fish pond, it’s important to eliminate standing water.